 (WSIL) -- News 3 WSIL is proud to join with the Southern Illinois Community Foundation to help local non-profits.

 This week we spotlight a new campaign named "Give S.I."
-It benefits organizations like the Boys and Girls Club of Southern Illinois.
+It benefits organizations like the Humane Society of Southern Illinois.

 More than 70 organizations will benefit from Give-SI.
-Those groups serve veterans, the homeless, animals in need, and many other good causes.
+Those groups serve veterans, the homeless, animals in need, among many other worthy causes.